Table of Contents

-Gillmor’s Internet-Draft “Negotiated Discrete Log Diffie-Hellman Ephemeral Parameters for TLS” is being developed at the IETF TLS WG.
+IETF has published a document, RFC 7919, “Negotiated Discrete Log Diffie-Hellman Ephemeral Parameters for TLS”.
 It advocates using standardized DH groups in all cases, not individually-chosen ones (mostly because of the Triple Handshake attack which can involve maliciously choosing invalid DH groups).
-The draft provides a list of recommended groups, with primes beginning at 2048 bits and going up from there.
+The RFC provides a list of recommended groups, with primes beginning at 2048 bits and going up from there.
 It also has a new protocol mechanism for agreeing to use these groups, with the possibility of backwards compatibility (and use of weaker DH groups) for older clients and servers that don’t know about this mechanism.

 Mozilla’s general server configuration guidance is available at https://wiki.mozilla.org/Security/Server_Side_TLS

 Mozilla has also produced a configuration generator: https://ssl-config.mozilla.org

 The Dutch National Cyber Security Centre has published guidance on “ICT-beveiligingsrichtlijnen voor Transport Layer Security (TLS)” (“IT Security Guidelines for Transport Layer Security (TLS)”).
 These are available only in Dutch at

 I have access to an English-language summary of the recommendations.

 Damien Giry collects recommendations by academic researchers and standards organizations about keylengths for particular cryptoperiods, years, or security levels.
 The keylength recommendations of the various sources are summarized in a chart.
 This site has been updated over time and includes expert guidance from eight sources published between 2000 and 2017.